opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER.md

 **Question**: "Who was the first man on the moon?"

 - **Mistral 7B**: " The first man on the moon was Neil Armstrong, who landed on the lunar surface on July 20, 1969, as part of the Apollo 11 mission.
-Armstrong famously declared, \"That's one small step for man, one giant leap for mankind.\"" [`8.4s`]
+Armstrong famously declared, \"That's one small step for man, one giant leap for mankind.\"" (`8.4s`)

-- **Llama 3B**: "Neil Armstrong was the first man to set foot on the moon on July 20, 1969, during the Apollo 11 mission." [`2.7s`]
+- **Llama 3B**: "Neil Armstrong was the first man to set foot on the moon on July 20, 1969, during the Apollo 11 mission." (`2.7s`)

-- **Llama 1B**: "Neil Armstrong was the first man to walk on the moon, on July 20, 1969, during the Apollo 11 mission." [`1.0s`]
+- **Llama 1B**: "Neil Armstrong was the first man to walk on the moon, on July 20, 1969, during the Apollo 11 mission." (`1.0s`)

 ## Optionally enable GPU acceleration

 If you have access to a GPU, optionally follow [these steps](./LLM_SERVER_GPU.md) to set up GPU acceleration for your server.

-> TIP: Unless you have access to a large GPU, this is unlikely to result in a significant speed up.
+> IMPORTANT: Unless you have access to a large GPU, this is unlikely to result in a significant speed up.

 ## Next step